zazmarga/py-tickets-orders/README.md

 1. Create serializers and views to support the following endpoints:

 * `GET api/cinema/orders/` - should return a list of the all orders that filtered by the authenticated user.
 Add detail information about movie session and implement pagination.
+Note, to implement pagination don't forget to place config in the `settings.py`.

 Example:
 ```